RockitBootcamp/Student-Resources/JavaScript/01 Basic Concepts/README.md

 ## Pre Study

+JavaScript is currently the most popular, most used, and most ubiquitous programming language in the world.
+It's also one of the easiest languages to learn, but difficult to master.
+JavaScript is extremely flexible, or in other words it's capable of just about anything, and there are as many ways of doing something as there are JS programmers.
+However, many useful conventions have gained popularity over the years since JavaScript's invention.
+These conventions help beginners learn the language and veterans master it.

+JavaScript is a dynamically-checked language, which means that it doesn't matter what *data type* a variable contains.
+JavaScript will check what type is there every time the variable is read by the interpreter and act accordingly based on what *data type* the current value is.
+It also means that a variable can be reassigned a new value of any *data type* regardless of the original value's *data type*.
+In contrast, in statically-typed languages a variable must be *cast* as a specific type and it can only ever contain values of that specific type.
+The dynamic type checking is part of what makes JavaScript so flexible.

 ### `<script>`

 Script elements are HTML markup that describe a JavaScript script file or inline-code that should be loaded for the containing resource (i.e. web page).